rashid262/r_ashidansri/README.md

-- 👋 Hi, I’m @rashid262
+- 👋 Hi, I'm Mohammad Rashid Ansari
 - 👀 I’m interested in Web Developer
-- 🌱 I’m currently learning JavaScrip
+- 🌱 I’m currently learning JavaScript
-- 📫 How to reach me Whatsapp

 <!---
 rashid262/rashid262 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.